 An important figure appears in the research conducted by RBC Market Research.
-51% of interviewed executives said that they would have to restructure the marketing of the company in order to keep the business and get out of the crisis.
-In terms of the number of changes, the marketing sector took the second place, yielding only to the category “personnel management”.
+51% of interviewed executives said that they would have to restructure the marketing of the company to keep the business and get out of the crisis.
+In terms of the number of changes, the marketing sector took second place, yielding only to the category «personnel management».
 This means one thing: companies are changing their global marketing strategies now and will continue to do so in 2021.
 Let’s talk about the most significant global trends.

 Reduction of expenses for holidays and gifts

-According to a McKinsey research, people around the world have already cut and will continue to cut their spending on holidays and gifts.
+According to McKinsey research, people around the world have already cut and will continue to cut their spending on holidays and gifts.
 The only exception was China, where respondents spoke about increased spending.
 Most of those surveyed said they would buy gifts online.
 For marketers of many companies, this became a difficult task, because they had to have time to find their audience online and establish the sales process too.
 It was especially difficult for those who previously worked only offline and did not have an active customer base with whom they could work in times of crisis.

 What does it mean?
 Now — it’s time to build a community around your company, even if you haven’t done it before.

 For example, a new customer service policy was adopted at Walmart ahead of the holiday season from November (Black Friday) to December (Christmas and New Year’s).
 The company decided to expand the range of products for several categories of buyers:

 - For pet owners — this group of buyers has increased significantly during the pandemic.